-The following set of questions is intended to assist policy owners in determining whether the likelihood of noncompliance and the impact of that noncompliance would indicate that a more active approach to monitoring the policy is warranted.
-The approach selected will then be reflected in the Administrative Policy Plan (form 1641) or the Comprehensive Review or Change Form (form 1648).
-This approach will be reviewed by the Director of the University Policy Program and the Policy Advisory Committee (PAC).
+Policy owners can use the following questions to determine whether the likelihood of noncompliance and the impact of that noncompliance would indicate that a more active approach to monitoring the policy is warranted.
+Policy owners are encouraged to objectively respond to each of the questions so that the best approach to monitoring is selected.
+The approach selected will be reviewed by the Director of the University Policy Program and the Policy Advisory Committee (PAC).

 - Is there a high probability of noncompliance with policy requirements?